radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 >[!note]An integration channel to receive the alert must be created prior to setting up the alert.
 For details on adding communication channel integrations, see the [integrations](../../../admin/integrations/manage-integrations.md) guide.

-## Getting started
+## App-level alerts

-Navigate to the *Alerts* tab in the *Environments* section of environment operations center.
+Open the *Alerts* tab by navigating to an application in one of your Environments.
 From this tab, you can add new environment monitoring alerts and manage existing alerts.

 ![image description](../images/alerts-tab.png)